rgonzalezp/NeetCode150-Solutions/README.md

 ## Description

 The purpose of this repository is to document my solutions to **NeetCode 150** and **LeetCode** problems.
+This repository should be useful for anyone trying to prepare software engineering coding interviews.
+The repository contains realistic solutions made by a real software engineer seeking to understand how to approach interview coding problems in a realistic time frame (most solutions were developed in 5 minutes to 1 hour).

 I want to record each solution script and make the repository as simple as possible.
-I want to allow people that look into the repository to debug their code if they want to try using my solution scripts.
+My goal is to share a repository where other people seeking to prepare for software engineering interview can observe and debug the code of my solutions scripts and test against them.

 ## Repository Structure